Broadcasted Nonparametric Tensor Regression: Experiments

-The important subregions for \BNTR{}, TLR, TLR-rescaled, and ENetR are identified by their norm tensors (matrices) as defined above.
-For each method, the norm tensor with the median ISE among 50 simulated datasets of $n=1000$ was depicted in Figure \ref{Region_com_models}.
-It shows that \BNTR{}, TLR and TLR-rescaled have similar region selection result for Case 1 (a low-rank model with linear effects), whereas \BNTR{} is much better than TLR and TLR-rescaled for Cases 2--4 (low-rank models with nonlinearity).
-In all cases, ENetR is unable to identify the import regions, which is an empirical evidence that incorporating the tensor low-rank structure can improve region selection, hence enhancing interpretability.
-We also present the region identification performance of \BNTR{} for smaller sample sizes ($n= 500$ or $750$) in Figure \ref{Region_com_sample}.
-It is not surprising to see that when the sample size increases, the accuracy of identified regions of our proposed method improves.
+To evaluate the estimation performance on the entry-wise functions, we note that the estimated entry-wise effect can be summarized by $\|\hat{m}_{i_1,\dots,i_D}\|_{L_2}=\{\int_0^1 \hat{m}_{i_1,\dots,i_D}^2(x) \mathrm{d}x\}^{1/2}$, the $L_2$-norm of the estimated entry-wise function.
+Specifically, $\hat{m}_{i_1,\dots,i_D}$ is a nonlinear function for \BNTR{} and a linear function for the alternatives.
+By combining these entry-wise nonlinear effects, we obtain a tensor of dimension $p_1\times\cdots\times p_D$, where the $(i_1,\dots,i_D)$-th element is $\|\hat{m}_{i_1,\dots,i_D}\|_{L_2}$.
+Below, it is called the norm tensor of the corresponding regression method.
+The important subregions for \BNTR{}, TLR, TLR-rescaled, and ENetR are identified by their norm tensors (matrices), which signify the effect of each entry on the tensor covariate.
+For each method, the norm tensor corresponding to the simulated dataset of the upper median ISE performance among 50 replicates (i.e., the 26th best performing replicate) of $n=1000$ is depicted in Figure~\ref{plot:Region_com_models}, and the norm tensor of the truth is also depicted at the leftmost column of Figure~\ref{plot:Region_com_models}.
+This shows that \BNTR{}, TLR, and TLR-rescaled have similar region selection results for Case~1 (a low-rank setting with linear effects), whereas \BNTR{} is much better than TLR and TLR-rescaled for Cases~2--5 (nonlinear settings).
+Note that in Case~3, our model is only approximately correct.
+The superior performance of \BNTR{} on the norm tensor implies that the proposed method is able to capture the major trend of the true regression function.
+In all these cases, ENetR is unable to identify the important regions, which provides empirical evidence that incorporating the tensor low-rank structure can improve region selection, hence enhancing interpretability.
+We also present the region identification performance of \BNTR{} for smaller sample sizes ($n= 500$ and $750$) in Figure~S.1, Section~E.1 of the SM.
+It is not surprising that when the sample size increases, the accuracy of the identified regions of our proposed method improves.
+From the above results, we observe that Case~5 is a more difficult setting for all methods due to its high-CP-rank nature. \BNTR{} remains the most competitive among the competing methods.